International Travel and COVID-19

 Consular assistance

-There is no resident Canadian government office in Montenegro.
-You can obtain consular assistance and further consular information from the Embassy of Canada to Serbia in Belgrade.
+There is no Canadian government office in Montenegro.
+If you require consular assistance, contact the Embassy of Canada to Serbia in Belgrade.

 Belgrade - Embassy of Canada

-For emergency consular assistance, call the Embassy of Canada in Belgrade, Serbia and follow the instructions.
+For emergency consular assistance, call the Embassy of Canada to Serbia, in Belgrade, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 Disclaimer